fennel-ai/client/docs/pages/api-reference/sources/source.md

 amount of data that is continuously increasing.

-When set as `True`, it indicates that the source possesses finite amount of data that does not expand.
+When set as `True`, it indicates that the source possesses finite amount of data and that it will exhaust at some point.
+In such cases, `idleness` must also be set.

 </Expandable>

 <Expandable title="idleness" type="Optional[Duration]" defaultVal="None">
-When non-null, signifies that a bounded source is expected to be closed after a specified duration.
-It is invalid if set for unbounded sources.
+Only relevant when `bounded` is set to `True` - in such cases, the bounded source is assumed to have exhausted after Fennel is unable to obtain any new data despite continuously asking for at least `idleness` period.

 </Expandable>